 The Balance Sheet highlights a number of key points:

-- Council has no long term debt. - Council continues to grow its equity and fixed asset levels.
+- Council has no long term debt. - Council continues to grow its equity and fixed asset levels. - Council will need to use its overdraft facility after the 2026-27 year.

 Cash Flow Projections